Fraternity & Sorority Life

 Kappa Omega Chi

-To promote the development and enrichment of collegiate women through academics, social opportunities, philanthropic endeavors, and most importantly the bonds of sisterhood that last a lifetime.
+Kappa Omega Chi is a local sorority whose goal is to promote the development and enrichment of collegiate women at UM-Dearborn through academics, social opportunities, philanthropic endeavors, and most importantly the bonds of sisterhood that last a lifetime.

-Phi Mu is an organization of women which provides personal and academic development, service to others, commitment to excellence and lifelong friendship through a shared tradition.
+Phi Mu is a national, social Panhellenic sorority which provides personal academic development, service to others, commitment to excellence and lifelong friendships through a shared tradition.
+The second oldest sorority in history, their character is most noted through their open motto, "the faithful sisters".

 Phi Sigma Sigma